TommyClemenzaChen/Danger/3D-SDN/Notes.md

 |                               |                      |                  N/A |
 +-------------------------------+----------------------+----------------------+
 ```
-Since the code is runnning on a allocated virtual machine, each dependencies should be recover/initialized each time.
+Since the code is runnning on an allocated virtual machine, each dependencies should be recover/initialized each time.
 The running time estimation is listed as below, the  ```Hardware Setup```, ```3D-SDN Example/Download vkitti datasets``` sections are necessary for each running.
 For example, if I want to train ```MaskRCNN```, I need to complete at least the steps before ```Download vkitti datasets```.
 All dependency packages and data need to be built from scratch.
 |                                             | Test Running Time | Real Running Time       | Notes                                                                |